gergelybarta/github-test/README.md

 ## README.md

-This is a very cool README.md
+This is a simple maven hello wolrd.